EPFL-SwEnt-2024-LaStartUp/prd/template/10-timeline.md

 | Week 10 | Full Deployment | Final tweaks and polishing.
 Launch marketing campaign (video and infographic elements), engage with press with a live keynote demonstrating the app to get new users. |

 ## Hardware Requirements during Development

 The members from the TripTracker project develop, test, and execute the project on their own laptops.
 A minimum of 16GB of RAM (to run Android Studio), 50GB of available storage (Android Studio, Android SDK, emulator system images, etc.) on SSD or better, and WiFi are required.
 An Android phone capable of demo-ing the team's application is also useful for on-the-go testing and presentation purposes.

-*What’s the overall schedule you’re working towards?*
-*What are the intermediate milestones?*
-*List identified sprints*
-*What resources are required?*